wegotcoders/inuit-rails/_lessons/2_layout_groups_and_columns.md

 slug: layout-groups-and-columns
 ---

-Layout is implemented with this scss mixin defined in `_layout_groups.scss`:
+Layout is implemented with this mixin defined in `_layout_groups.scss`:

 ```scss
   @mixin wgc-layout-group($modifier, $modifier-value, $wgc-breakpoint) {